gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 ### Input/output mixture

-Given input and output tokens are priced differently, but the Cursor 2025 report doesn't break my 252 million token down by its type, I need to estimate an input/output distribution.
+Given input and output tokens are priced differently, but the Cursor 2025 report doesn't break my 252 million token down by type, I need to estimate an input/output distribution.
 Obviously, users like me want to input simple but sufficient instructions and expect AI agents on Cursor to output quality code.
-For a more conservative estimate, I will assume my input makes up 30% of the token.
+For a more conservative estimate, I will assume my input makes up 30% of the tokens.

 * Input token: 30%
 * Output token: 70%